Last Day of School - Thursday, May 27, 2021

 almost 3 years ago, Mrs. N.

+Students are making new table tops in the wood shop.
+Here are the before and after photos.
 We owe Stetson Hardwoods a huge thank you for the donation of lumber.
 All the tables will have new tops thanks to them.

 almost 3 years ago, Shawn Steinke